McTavishLab/extensiphy/README.md

 inside your Extensiphy container.

 4. Ok, Lets run Extensiphy and test our installation!
+We want to produce an updated alignment and estimate a phylogeny from that alignment.
 You'll need to input some information using flags:
 * `-a` passes Extensiphy the alignment file you wish to update.
-* `-d` passes the folder containing the fastq files
+* `-d` passes the folder containing the fastq files.
-* `-1` and `-2` pass the suffixes of your fastq reads (assuming paired-end files!)
+* `-1` and `-2` pass the suffixes of your fastq reads (assuming paired-end files!).
+* `-u PHYLO` tells Extensiphy to estimate a phylogeny from the updated alignment.
+* `-o` passes the name of the output directory.
 To test your installation, run this command:
 ```bash
 ./multi_map.sh -a ./testdata/combo.fas -d ./testdata -1 _R1.fq -2 _R2.fq